Westminster Business Forum

 Online

-Policy, proposals & implications
+Policy proposals & implications

 Preparation, oversight & meeting requirements

-The planned agenda will also consider practicalities of compliance and enforcement.
-Sessions will examine preparation by boards and audit committees for internal controls declarations under the UK Corporate Governance Code, including board responsibility for the effectiveness of internal controls and risk management under Provision 29.
-Discussion will also consider how Companies House identity verification reforms may affect audit and reporting requirements, and what adjustments might be needed to ensure alignment across frameworks.
-The support and oversight provided by regulators and auditors in achieving proportionate implementation will also be discussed.
+The agenda also looks at practicalities of compliance and enforcement, and preparation needed by boards and audit committees for internal controls declarations under the UK Corporate Governance Code, including board responsibility for the effectiveness of internal controls and risk management under Provision 29.

 Confidence, culture, accountability & sustainability